bionanotechie/Genome-Assembly-Bacterial/README.md

 Run the following command to download the directory:

 ```
-cp -avr /UCHC/PublicShare/Tutorials/Assembly_Tutorial your_directory
+cp -avr /UCHC/PublicShare/Genome-Assembly-Bacterial your_directory
 ```
-Wait for download to finish (3.6 gb file will take a bit).
+Wait for download to finish.

 Make sure to not be in the head node in order for the download to be quick and secure.